alephium/docs/docs/dapps/tutorials/quick-start.md

 dApps require wallet integration to allow users to authenticate and interact with the Alephium blockchain, such as transactions signing.
 Currently dApps can be integrated with all [official wallets](/wallet).
-For a more concrete example, please take a look at the example in [Build dApp with Nextjs](/dapps/sdk/work-with-project/build-dapp-from-scratch).
+For a more concrete example, please look at the example in [Build dApp with Nextjs](/dapps/sdk/work-with-project/build-dapp-from-scratch).

 ## Learn more

-If you want to learn more about how the sample project is set up, please take a look at the step-by-step guide to [Build dApp from scratch](/dapps/sdk/work-with-project/build-dapp-from-scratch).
+If you want to learn more about how the sample project is set up, please take a look at the step-by-step guide to [Build dApp from scratch](/dapps/tutorials/deep-dive).

 - [Ecosystem](/dapps/ecosystem)
 - [Web3 SDK](/dapps/sdk/getting-started)